 On Thursday night, the SF Planning Department held a presentation on the Affordable Housing Bonus Program for residents of District 3.
-The event drew a standing-room-only crowd to St. Paulus Lutheran Church (1541 Polk St.) Planning has been hosting similar meetings across the city this month, from the Sunset to Alamo Square
+The event drew a standing-room-only crowd to St. Paulus Lutheran Church (1541 Polk St.) Planning has been hosting similar meetings across the city this month, from the Sunset to Alamo Square.

 The proposed legislation would reward developers for creating more affordable housing than is currently required by law.
 Under it, new housing built on eligible sites could add up to two additional stories above current height limits—as long as 30 percent of the new units are permanently set aside for middle- or low-income residents.
 If 100 percent of the building is affordable, three stories can be added above height limits.
-Planning has further details on its website, along with list of upcoming meetings in other districts.
+Planning has further details on its website, along with a list of upcoming meetings in other districts.

 Red line = existing height limit.
 Blue line: with AHBP bonus.
 (Graphic: SF Planning)